-As you can see from this image, the sciatic nerve is long, stretching from your lower back and down through the back of each leg and into your feet.
-In fact, the sciatic nerve is the longest nerve in the body.
+As you can see in the image above, your sciatic nerve is quite long.
+It stretches from your lower back down through the back of both legs and into your feet; making it the longest nerve in your body.

-While sciatica symptoms travel through the leg, the source of the problem is actually in your lower back where the sciatic nerve begins.
+While sciatica symptoms are often felt through your leg, the source of the problem is actually in your lower back (where your sciatic nerve roots originate).

-Degenerative disc disease occurs when the disc starts to break down, dry out, and flatten.
+Degenerative disc disease occurs when one of your discs start to break down, dry out, and flatten.
 This process usually occurs over time due to ordinary wear and tear.

-Disc degeneration can release proteins (seen here as small white dots) that may irritate the nearby nerve root.
+Disc degeneration can release proteins (pictured above as small white dots) that may irritate the nearby nerve root.

-Sciatica may present as numbness, weakness, or searing, sharp radiating pain through the buttocks, leg, or foot.
-Neurological symptoms, such as numbness or weakness, may also be present, depending on your unique anatomy and how your nerve is being affected.
+You may experience numbness, tingling, or radiating pain through your buttocks, leg, or foot.
+Which symptoms you experience depends in part on your unique anatomy and which of your nerve roots is affected.

-It may be referred to as lumbar radiculopathy, which is the same thing.
+Sciatica may also be referred to as lumbar radiculopathy, which is the same thing.

 While treatments can vary based on the specific underlying condition causing your sciatica, most people can benefit from the following treatments: